Skip to main content

 • Why "preventive care" in Philadelphia rarely looks like prevention

-• What real preventive care actually includes
+• What thorough preventive care includes

-• Who real preventive care fits best
+• Who thorough preventive care fits best

 • How preventive care works at Fishtown Medicine